duong98/public-notes/README.md

 For some of these services, I've mostly catered to macOS with Homebrew.
 For my desktop PC, I use [Chocolately](https://chocolatey.org/) and [NSSM](http://nssm.cc/) for services, and Linux has its own CLI tools.
 Eventually I'll add additional notes for PC & Linux.

-If you're on a PC, you make consider [dual booting with Ubuntu](./other/dualboot-pc-linux.md) or maybe try a [hackintosh](https://github.com/brettinternet/hackintosh).
-While I do have my own PC server, I believe Unix systems are better for developing.
+If you're on a PC, you may consider [dual booting with Ubuntu](./other/dualboot-pc-linux.md) or maybe try a [hackintosh](https://github.com/brettinternet/hackintosh).
+While I do have my own PCs, I believe Unix systems are better for developing.

 ---